GHOST-Aram/db-populator/README.md

 After fetching the data from the API, let us connect the database in the next step before we can create documents.

 ## 3. Connect to the database.
 Before we begin to send data to the database, we need to connect to a MongoDB.
-Get the connection string for your database and connect to the database as shown in the code snippet below.
+Get the connection string for your test database and connect to the database as shown in the code snippet below.

 ```
 import mongoose from "mongoose"